 Are you a beginner trader who knows nothing about it?
 Like anything new, there is a lot to learn.
 Trading is no different!
-We’ll make sure you know the key things a beginner trader should know.
+We’ll make sure you know the key things a beginner trader should know… in fact everything to know about day trading.

-Do you think trading is like when you go shopping with your girlfriends and pick the clothes you find cutter?
+What are the things to know before trading?… Well, what if I told you trading is just like when you go shopping with your girlfriends and pick the clothes you find nicer?

 Do you think it’s like choosing from 10 gorgeous guys at a bar which one will take you home?